Complexity of Shift Bribery in Committee Elections: Chamberlin-Courant and Its Variants

-It is easy to verify that in the unbribed election the candidates will join the committee in the following order: $c^-(S_1),c^-(S_2),\dots,c^-(S_s),c^-(u_1),c^-(u_2),\dots,c^-(u_r)$ and finally~$p'$.
-To see this, observe that each pair of candidates~$c^-(\cdot)$ and~$c^+(\cdot)$ is approved by almost the same set of candidates.
-As soon as one of~$c^-(\cdot)$ and~$c^+(\cdot)$ joins the committee, the other loses nearly all approvals and has no chance to join into the committee.
+One can verify that in the unbribed election the candidates will join the committee in the following order: $c^-(S_1),c^-(S_2),\dots,c^-(S_s),c^-(u_1),c^-(u_2),\dots,c^-(u_r)$, and finally~$p'$.
+To see this, note that for each $x \in U \cup \calS$, each pair of candidates~$c^-(x)$ and~$c^+(x)$ is approved by almost the same sets of voters.
+As soon as one of~$c^-(x)$ and~$c^+(x)$ joins the committee, the other loses nearly all approvals and has no chance of joining the committee.
+Furthermore, the candidates corresponding to the sets have higher numbers of approvals than those corresponding to the elements, and within both groups the numbers of approvals decrease as the indices of the respective sets and elements increase.
+Finally, tie-breaking ensures that the \GreedyApprovalCC chooses the $c^-$ candidates.

+\emph{Candidate scores.}\quad In the following text, we will often speak of the scores of the candidates.
+For a given round (always clear from the context), the score of a candidate is the number of voters that approve this candidate and do not approve any candidate already included in the committee in the preceding rounds.